Jaidon-Smith/jaidon-smith.github.io/_posts/2021-03-18-ai-beatsaber_custom_maps.md

 > The swing direction depends more on the structure of the notes rather than the music.

-If I include location, that means that there are 18
+If I include location, there would be 18 possible events not considering time events.

+If I do not consider location then there would be 2 possible events not considering time events.
+I suppose that multiple notes occuring at the same time has two possible representations.
+You could have multiple events or include the number of notes in the event.
+I would probably go with multiple events.

-Going forward I will consider Note Location independent of the music and see what kind of results I get.
+Going forward I will consider Note Location independent of the music and see what kind of results I get, but I may revisit this.